Nangal/practical-aspnetcore/projects/datastar/README.md

 * [data-attr](data-attr)

   This example shows how to use `data-attr` to set HTML attribute to an expression.
-This sample demonstrates the usage of direct value expression and also signal expression.
+This sample demonstrates the usage of direct value, object and also signal expression.